Julia Rendleman / Getty Images for NBC News

 But Anderson’s transformation is more than a personal triumph.
 It’s a success story that adds to a broadening public good, a national push to get more teenagers from disadvantaged backgrounds to go on to college and to actually graduate, scaling new heights on the economic ladder in the process.

-As it stands, kids who don’t come from money are 30 percent less likely than their wealthy peers to go straight from home room to the quad — and once they get to campus, they are 30 percent more likely to drop out.
+As it stands, studies show that kids who don’t come from money are much less likely than their wealthy peers to go straight from home room to the quad — and once they get to campus, they are much more likely to drop out.

 Michelle Obama plans to dedicate the rest of her time as First Lady to improving such numbers, joining a wider White House effort to vault the United States from 12th to first in global college graduates per capita.
 President Barack Obama has called this goal a “North Star” of his administration.
 But following it is a frustrating, elusive task, a matter of more than just better teachers, newer computers and deeper education budgets.